-The minimum pavement temperatures given in Clause 11.2 represent good practice.
+In some situations, the Principal may limit the maximum amount of cutter oil to be used for long term performance reasons (e.g. reduce the potential for bleeding during the first period of hot weather after the works are completed).
+In these situations, consideration should be given to either:

-In some situations, the project designer may limit the maximum amount of cutter to be used for long term performance reasons.
-In these situations, consideration should be given to increasing the minimum pavement temperature limits for spraying in Clause 6.2 of Annexure MRTS11.1 using Austroads/AAPA PWT14-10 - Sprayed Seal Cutting Practice and Austroads/AAPA PWT27-13 - Sprayed Sealing - Cutting Back of Polymer Modified Binders as guidance.
+- increasing the minimum pavement temperature limits for spraying in Clause 6.2 of Annexure MRTS11.1 using Table 12.7 as guidance, and/or - require the adoption of enhanced construction procedures for the spreading and rolling of cover aggregate into the binder.